lukaramishvili/app-db/cdk/README.md

  * add metrics and alarms for monitoring usage and business metrics.
  * add [API Gateway v2](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_ApiGatewayV2.html) support for WebSocket APIs: https://docs.aws.amazon.com/cdk/api/latest/docs/aws-apigatewayv2-readme.html#websocket-api
  * add IAM user groups like dev, tester, etc (only <10 policies (e.g. SQS, S3, Cognito) are allowed per IAM group, so split the groups (<300 per account) to add acesss to >=10 resources, or create an Inline Policy as a quick measure (from https://aws.amazon.com/premiumsupport/knowledge-center/iam-increase-policy-size/)).

+# Branch TODO

+ * get the existing parent zone from AWS and delegate
+ * create an existing ACM certificate in AWS Console and add config to reference it using its Arn